 Basuo Hainan, China Travel Guide

 China Mobile, China Unicom, China Telecom are main providers.
-Local SIM cards require registering your passport at airports or official stores.
+Local SIM cards require registering your passport in airports or official stores.

 Wi-Fi is available in hotels, restaurants, and cafes.
 Public Wi-Fi often needs a Chinese phone number for verification.

 Mandarin Chinese is official.
 English is not widely spoken outside major international hotels in Sanya or Haikou.
-Dongfang City has limited English proficiency.
+Dongfang City has limited Proficiency in english.

-Knowing a few basic Mandarin phrases greatly assists with daily interactions.
+Knowing a few basic Mandarin phrases greatly assists with day-to-day interactions.

 A local SIM card or eSIM provides consistent mobile data.
 Download a VPN and translation without internet apps before your trip.